-Objective: To maintain social distancing between people who work in one place.
+Objective: To maintain social distancing between individuals when they are at their workstations.

-- It is recognised that in outdoor workplaces it might be rare to have a fixed or static place of work.
-However, there may be some situations where this is the case. - For people who work in one place, workstations should allow them to maintain social distancing wherever possible. - Workstations should be assigned to an individual as much as possible.
-If they need to be shared, they should be shared by the smallest possible number of people. - If it is not possible to ensure workstations comply with social distancing guidelines (2m, or 1m with risk mitigation where 2m is not viable, is acceptable), then businesses should consider whether that activity needs to continue for the business to operate, and if so take all mitigating actions possible to reduce the risk of transmission.
+- For people who work in one place, workstations should allow them to maintain social distancing wherever possible. - Workstations should be assigned to an individual as much as possible.
+If they need to be shared they should be shared by the smallest possible number of people. - If it is not possible to ensure workstations comply with social distancing guidelines (2m, or 1m with risk mitigation where 2m is not viable, is acceptable), then extra attention needs to be paid to equipment, cleaning and hygiene to reduce risk.

-Steps that will usually be needed: Reviewing layouts and processes to allow staff to work further apart from each other. needed.
-Only where it is not possible to move workstations further apart, arranging people to work side-by-side or facing away from each other rather than face-to-face.
-Only where it is not possible to move workstations further apart, using screens to separate people from each other.
-Using a consistent pairing system if workers have to be in close proximity, for example, during two-person working, lifting or maintenance activities that cannot be redesigned.
+Reviewing layouts, line set-ups or processes to allow people to work further apart from each other.
+Using floor tape or paint to mark areas to help workers comply with social distancing guidelines (2m, or 1m with risk mitigation where 2m is not viable, is acceptable).
+Only where it is not possible to move workstations further apart, arranging people to work side by side or facing away from each other rather than face-to-face.
+Only where it is not possible to move workstations further apart, installing screens to separate people from one another.
+Using a consistent pairing system if people have to work in close proximity, for example, during two-person working, lifting or maintenance activities that cannot be redesigned.